codepath/android_guides/Push-Messaging.md

 ## Overview

 This guide will show you how to configure an Android app to send and receive push notifications.
+There are several approaches to sending push notifications.

+## Parse Push

+One approach is to use the [Parse Push](https://parse.com/tutorials/android-push-notifications) service to send and receive push notifications.

 ### Sending Push Notifications